PrathamGhaywat/AudioWiz-v.1/README.md

 # AudioWiz-v.1
 AudioWiz is a python library that uses popular text-to-speech, voice and audio libraries to let developers work with it in a easy way.
 You are viewing the v.1 repository of it.
+## Installation:
+>Command: `pip install AudioWiz`

+> I have only tested it on windows, since it is the only computer I have.
+But I would appreciate any Linux, MacOS or Unix user giving me feedback, if it works fine on your OS!
 ## Types:
 AudioWiz v.1 has currently two types:
 - audiowiz